Demographics of Houston: National origin

 Houston's foreign-born population increased by 400,000 in a ten-year span ending in 2010.
 During that span, of all U.S. cities, Houston had the second-largest increase of foreign-born persons.
 As of 2011, 22% of Greater Houston residents were born in another country.
 This percentage was the fifth-largest in Texas.
 In 2015 about 25% of the residents of Harris County—over one million persons—were immigrants.
 Surrounding counties have percentages similar to that of Harris County.
 As of that year, immigrants were widely dispersed throughout the Houston area.
+In 2023, 25% of the people in the Houston area were not born in the United States.

+The television program Mo is set in Houston and describes issues regarding immigration to the Houston area.

 African immigration

-A significant number of African immigrants have made the Houston area home.
+Circa 2003 a significant number of African immigrants have made the Houston area home.
 The African immigrants in Houston have higher education levels than other immigrant groups and U.S.-born whites.
 According to Stephen Klineberg—a sociology professor at Rice University—as of 2003, almost 35% of African immigrants have university degrees, and 28% of African immigrants have postgraduate degrees.
 In the Houston area, 28% of U.S.-born whites have university degrees, and 16% have postgraduate degrees.
 In 2012, the total trade between Houston and Africa was $19.7 billion.
 Houston is Africa's largest U.S. trade partner.
 In 2016 the city had about 60,000 people of recent African immigrant origin.

+The population of people of recent West African origins came with West Africans working for area universities and with West Africans studying at those universities.

 In 2019 Ethiopian Airlines CEO Tewolde GebreMariam stated that the presence of African immigrants in United States is one reason related to the airline's decision to establish the Bush Intercontinental Airport-Lome Airport route.